logicblocks/salutem/docs/getting-started.md

 `salutem` is a system for defining and maintaining a collection of health checks with support for:

+* realtime check
-* both realtime and background checks,
+* background checks
-* a registry for storing, finding and resolving checks, and
+* a registry for storing, finding and resolving checks
-* an asynchronous maintenance system for ensuring that the results of checks are kept up-to-date according to their definition, notifying on the results of those checks as needed.
+* an asynchronous maintenance system for ensuring that the results are kept up-to-date
+* invoking callbacks after checks are evaluated

 `salutem` is somewhat inspired by [dropwizard-health](https://github.com/dropwizard/dropwizard-health) which may